chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 so easy to get started and to use.

 Next we have the SI library, whose amazingly inviting logo promotes a solid and user-friendly set of APIs.
-Despite being newer, it has skyrocketed up the GitHub stars chart, with no sign of slowing down.
+Despite being relatively newer, it has skyrocketed up the GitHub stars chart, with no sign of slowing down.

 Finally, we have mp-units, which takes full advantage of bleeding edge post-C++20 features to see just how far we can take our interfaces.
 Besides being a top-notch units library you can use